Welcome Incoming Rady Students!

 Official Documents

-A WES Course-by-Course Evaluation is required for incoming international students.
-WES Course-by-Course Evaluation should be submitted only after the degree program has been conferred.
-Please do not send official documents to the Graduate Admissions Office.
-International applicants must submit a WES Course-by-Course evaluation via WES once admitted for your admission to UC San Diego to be finalized.
-Please click here to learn more.
+Please do not send official international documents to the UC San Diego GEPA Graduate Admissions Office.
+GEPA requires a WES Course-by-Course ICAP evaluation via WES once you have been admitted for your admission to UC San Diego to be finalized.

 Tuition & Financial Aid